-We now have much more raw processing capability than the pioneers of the past
+We now have much more processing capability than in the past

 So what can we do with it?

 - Realtime solutions to very difficult problems - Global simulations for climate and weather patterns - Connecting individuals globally in communication networks - Simulating highly complex virtual environments - Deciding what you want to watch next on Netflix . . .